scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

    A Dash Bio SequenceViewer component that is showing the amino acid sequence for insulin.
-A coverage has been applied to the sequence to emphasize subsequences of amino acids that form certain structures, like alpha helices or beta sheets. :label:`seqv`
+A coverage has been applied to the sequence to emphasize subsequences of amino acids that form certain structures, like alpha helices or beta sheets.
+Data taken from NeXtProt [nXP]_. :label:`seqv`

 The Dash Bio SequenceViewer component is a simple tool that allows for annotating genomic or proteomic sequences.
 It is based on the